GSA/notifications-api/terraform/README.md

     This will show you any pending changes that Terraform is ready to make.

-    :pencil: Now is the time to write any HCL code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.
+    :pencil: Now is the time to write any HCL code (aka Terraform code) you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.
 Keep in mind that any changes to the codebase that you commit will be run by the CI/CD pipeline.

 1. **Only if it is safe to do so**, apply your changes.